dbos-inc/dbos-docs/docs/api-reference/cli.md

 ### `npx operon start`

 **Description:**
 This command launches the Operon runtime and HTTP server to serve an application.
 It registers all functions and serves all endpoints in classes exported from `src/operations.ts`.
+Parameters set from the command line override parameters set in the [config file](./configuration).

 **Parameters:**
 - `-p, --port <port-number>`: The port on which to serve the application.